-If you’re adding an introduction, you’ll add text or embed a video from YouTube or Vimeo to welcome respondents to the survey.
+If you want to include an introduction, add text or embed a video from YouTube or Vimeo to welcome respondents to the survey.

-- In the Section Type sidebar, choose whether you want to require survey respondents to answer the question before they can submit the survey.
+- In the Section Type sidebar, select whether to require survey respondents to answer the question before they submit the survey.

 Auto-tagging applies tags to your contacts based on their responses.
-You must share the survey through a Mailchimp email campaign or automation or add new contacts through the survey for tags to apply.
-Survey auto-tagging does not apply with the share anywhere anonymous link unless you add an email question type.
+You must share your survey through a Mailchimp email campaign or automation in order for tags to apply automatically to existing contacts.
+New contacts will auto-tag if they join your audience via the survey.
+Auto-tagging doesn't apply with surveys shared outside of an email campaign or automation unless you add an Email question type to collect email addresses.